Table of Contents

 The Animation Timeline is located in the bottom expandable Animation tab.
 It provides an easy way to create animations inside Envision.
 The Animation Timeline enables you to do the following:

-- Place imported or stored cameras in the animation track timeline.
+• Place imported or stored cameras in the camera track of the animation timeline.

-- Place environment variations in the animation track timeline.
+• Place environment variations in the environment track of the animation timeline.

-- Place scene variations in the animation track timeline.
+• Place scene variations in the variation track of the animation timeline.

-- Toggle camera, environment, and scene tracks on and off.
+• Toggle camera, environment, scene, and music tracks on and off.

 Access the Animation Timeline